malavikasamak/website/personal.md

    2) Volunteered with [The Ugly Indian] group.

-   3) Completed ten day long meditation [course] called [Vipassana], twice.
-Vipassana is an ancient meditation technique originally taught by Gouthama Buddha.
+   3) Completed ten day long meditation [course] called Vipassana, twice.
+[Vipassana] is an ancient meditation technique originally taught by Gouthama Buddha.
 It involves observing your breath and your thoughts without any judgment.